 Town Hall offerings include extra shows and free kids’ film

-The Town Hall Theatre announced its January schedule with a full slate of movies, including extra showings and a one showing only presentation.
+The Town Hall Theatre announced its December schedule with a full slate of movies, including extra showings and a free presentation.

 Movie show times are 7 p.m. each night, unless otherwise noted, Friday through Monday, with a 4 p.m.
 Sunday matinee.
-Note that a Thursday night show has been added for “Jumanji: The Next Level.”
+Note that Thursday night shows have been added for two of the films.

 To get the most current movie schedule, check quincytownhall.com.
 The Town Hall Theatre movie line is 283-1140.

 “The Good Liar” plays four days, Dec.
 6 – 9, Friday – Monday.

 Career con-artist Roy Courtnay (Ian McKellen) can hardly believe his luck when he meets well-to-do widow Betty McLeish (Helen Mirren) online.

 As Betty opens her home and life to him, Roy is surprised to find himself caring about her, turning what should be a cut-and-dry swindle into the most treacherous tightrope walk of his life.

 This 109-minute drama is rated R for some strong violence, language and brief nudity.

 “Ford V. Ferrari” plays four days, Dec.
 13 – 16, Friday – Monday.

 Academy Award-winners Matt Damon and Christian Bale star in Ford v.
 Ferrari, the remarkable true story of the visionary American car designer Carroll Shelby (Damon) and the fearless British driver Ken Miles (Bale), who together battled corporate interference, the laws of physics, and their own personal demons to build a revolutionary race car for Ford Motor Company and take on the dominating race cars of Enzo Ferrari at the 24 Hours of Le Mans in France in 1966.